 As the days grow shorter, colder and wetter it’s easy to feel as though all you want to do is sit on the sofa, drink lots of hot chocolate and hide away until the summer makes a comeback.
 Then you remember that you now own a tiny person and this is far from their idea of how a day should go!

-The beautiful day’s out to country parks, the beach, going for picnics or playing in the garden are now out of the question and you have to try and come up with new activities to fill your week.
+The beautiful sunny day’s out to country parks, the beach, going for picnics or playing in the garden are now not always possible in the winter months and you have to try and come up with new activities to fill your week.
 This change in weather can also really affect our moods and having less to do and feeling trapped inside the house can add to this low feeling.
 I have decided to put together a helpful list to help you re-discover the fun activities that you can still do with your little one(s) during the winter months.

 Soft Play (sorry)